MDSplus/mdsplus/CMakeDeveloperGuide.md

     * `#include <testing.h>`.
     * A normal `int main(int argc, char * argv[])` function.
     * `BEGIN_TESTING(NAME)` and `END_TESTING`, with `NAME` being replaced by your test name.
 These allow multiple tests to be run in a single executable, and enforce the test timeout configured in `check`, the default is 20 minutes.
     * `TEST1(EXPR)` and `TEST0(EXPR)` check that the expression equals 1 or 0,
       respectively.
     * `TEST_ASSERT(EXPR)` is an alias for `TEST1`.
     * `TEST_TIMEOUT(TIMEOUT)` will change the test timeout in `check`, this will be removed when moving to `gtest` as CMake now controls the test timeout.
-    * **Note:** `SKIP_TEST` and `ABORT_TEST` no longer function as intended and will be removed, currently they appear as test failures.
+    * **Note:** `SKIP_TEST` and `ABORT_TEST` no longer function as intended and will be removed; currently they appear as test failures.

 ### FAQ